Research

 Environment

-- We are investigating the relationship between educational stress, mental health, learning, flourishing, and the learning environment using a Precision Education approach.
+• We are investigating the relationship between educational stress, mental health, learning, flourishing, and the learning environment using a Precision Well-Being approach.
 Through the Wearable Wellness Study, we collect data from wearable consumer devices (FitBit, Apple Watch) and Ecological Momentary Assessments to track and predict changes in stress, cognitive performance, and well-being across the medical school curriculum to, eventually, provide targeted and individualized interventions.
 The CREST Study provides fitness tracker-assisted coaching to medical students to help meet their lifestyle wellness goals.

 Our research has been funded by the NIH, NSF, IAMSE, FACES, Epilepsy Foundation, American Medical Association, American Academy of Neurology and the Wellcome Trust